Photo by Kat Craats

 Our shaper, Jay Novak did an amazing job of sourcing materials that balance sustainability with performance.

-The bio-based resin is naturally lightweight and you need less of it, which allows the shaper to put double the fiberglass into the board.
+The bio-based resin is naturally lightweight and you need less of it, which allows the shaper to put double the fibreglass into the board.
 The result is lightweight board that’s stronger and more durable.

 We use closed-cell foam so you don’t have to worry as much about board damage.
 With open-cell foam a ding could mean your entire board could become waterlogged.